getlift/lift/docs/static-websites.md

 On the first `serverless deploy`, Lift creates:

-- an S3 bucket with "_public website hosting_" enabled
+- an S3 bucket
-- a CloudFront CDN in front of S3 to provide HTTPS and caching at edge
+- a CloudFront CDN configured to serve the website from S3 over HTTPS, with caching at the edge

 Additionally, every time `serverless deploy` runs, Lift: